Registration Dates and Deposit

 D. Commonly Asked Billing Questions

 Cancellations and Withdrawals-- While attending UWSP, circumstances may arise that require a student to withdraw from the university.
-Students withdrawing during the Winterim are responsible for following the official cancellation and withdrawal guidelines of the University.
 The $100 registration deposit, will be refunded only if you notify the Enrollment Services Center in writing that you are canceling prior to the refund dates posted.

 Winterim fees will be billed along with your spring semester bill.
 Full payment of Winterim fees must be received in the Bursar's Office by the due date to avoid finance charges.
 Any Winterim fees that are not paid in full by the due date will be charged finance charges assessed from the first day of the spring term.
 Additional fee and deadline information can be found on the Accounts Receivable website.